top of page

 .png)

 Unlike normal fractions, ratios may not always need to be simplified.
-Depending on the question and units, simplifying a ratio may result in losing statistical and descriptive data.
-To determine if a ratio requires simplification, check the requirements and context of the question.
+Depending on the question and units, simplifying a ratio may result in the loss of statistical and descriptive data.

 .png)